User-friendly introduction to PAC-Bayes bounds: Machine Learning and PAC Bounds

-\subsubsection{PAC bounds}
+\subsection{PAC bounds}

 Of course, our objective is to minimize $R$, not $r$.
 So the ERM strategy is motivated by the hope that these two functions are not so different, so that the minimizer of $r$ almost minimizes $R$.
-In what remains of this section, we will check to what extent this is true.
-By doing so, we will introduce some tools that will be useful when we will come to PAC-Bayes bounds.
+Let us now discuss to what extent this is true.
+By doing so, we will introduce some tools that will be also useful for PAC-Bayes bounds. \begin{proposition} For any $\theta\in\Theta$, for any $\delta\in(0,1)$,

-The first of these tools is a classical result that will be useful in all this tutorial. \begin{lemma}[Hoeffding's inequality] Let $U_1,\dots,U_n$ be independent random variables taking values in an interval $[a,b]$.
+\end{proposition} The proof relies on a result that will be useful in all this tutorial. \begin{lemma}[Hoeffding's inequality] Let $U_1,\dots,U_n$ be independent random variables taking values in an interval $[a,b]$.
 Then, for any $t>0$,

-\end{lemma} The proof can be found for example in Chapter 2 of~\cite{bou2013}, which is a highly recommended reading, but it is so classical that you can as well find it on Wikipedia.
+\end{lemma} Hoeffding's inequality is proven for example in Chapter 2 of \citet{bou2013}, which is a highly recommended reading, but it is so classical that you can as well find it on Wikipedia. \begin{proof}[Proof of Proposition~\ref{prop:with:hoeffding}] Apply Lemma~\ref{lemma:hoeffding} to $U_i=\mathbb{E}[\ell_i(\theta)]-\ell_i(\theta)$: